sensepost/rattler/README.md

 # Introduction
 By Chris Le Roy (@brompwnie) chris@sensepost.com

 Rattler is a tool that automates the identification of DLL's which can be used for DLL preloading attacks.
+More information can be found in this blogpost https://sensepost.com/blog/2016/rattleridentifying-and-exploiting-dll-preloading-vulnerabilities/.

 # What does it do?